ludovicmoncla/alto-to-tei/README.md

 # ALTO to TEI

-This repository contains a Python script to convert ALTO XML files into TEI XML format.
-The conversion process extracts text content from ALTO files.
+This repository contains a Python script to convert [ALTO XML](https://loc.gov/standards/alto/) files into [TEI XML format](https://tei-c.org/guidelines/p5/).
+The conversion process extracts text content from ALTO files and maps it to the appropriate TEI structure:
-TEI elements such as `<teiHeader>`, `<text>`, `<body>`, and `<p>` are created to structure the output TEI document.

 * TextBlocks in ALTO files are mapped to TEI divisions (`<div>`), with their content preserved.
 * TextLine elements are represented using `<lb/>` tags to indicate line breaks.

 ## Requirements

-- Python 3.7 or higher
+- Python 3.9 or higher
 - lxml library
 - Install dependencies using `pip install -r requirements.txt`
 - Jupyter Notebook (for running the provided notebook)

 ## Example

-An example ALTO file is provided in the `data/sample` directory.
+An example [ALTO file](data/sample/X0000041.xml) is provided in the `data/sample` directory.
 You can use this file to test the conversion process.

 ## Usage